Naseer Khan Khosa

-Mir Naseer Khan Khoso was a Chhutani Khoso from Madadpur village in the Thul Sub Division of Jacobabad District.
+Mir Naseer Khan Khosa was a Chhutani Khosa from Madadpur village in the Thul Sub Division of Jacobabad District.
 He was a well known politician and became a Member of Provincial Assembly (MPA) in 1997 for the first time and became Minister of Sindh.
 In 2002 he was elected as MPA for the second time.
+He had also been the advisor to chief minister and minister for food.